A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Results

-\textbf{For detoxification, \ourTool demonstrates superior performance over SOTA safeguarding baselines, achieving a reduction in the toxic score by at least 29.7\%.
-Meanwhile \ourTool improves the PPL of the best safeguarding baselines from 28.96 to 7.85 (a 72.9\% improvement).} Table~\ref{tab:rq1detoxification} illustrates the results of \ourTool and the baselines.
-In terms of Toxic, \ourTool achieves a toxic score of 0.124 on average across all tested prompts, surpassing all other baselines.
-Even after applying \ContrastivePrefix, \CriticControl, and \Gedi, the toxic scores are 0.176, 0.428, and 0.394, respectively.
-Regarding Perplexity (PPL), \Basemodel achieves the best linguistic quality with a minimal value of 5.60, as expected due to zero interference.
-However, among all safeguarding techniques, \ourTool performs the best with a PPL value of 7.85, significantly lower than other baselines. \ContrastivePrefix exhibits a high PPL value of 100.18, followed by \CriticControl (69.30) and \Gedi (28.96).
+Table~\ref{tab:rq1detoxification} illustrates the results of \ourTool and the baselines.
+When applying \ourTool on top-$k$ sampling, \ourTool demonstrates superior performance over SOTA baselines, achieving a reduction in the toxic score by at least 38.6 \% for GPT-2 and 86.3\% for Qwen2.5-7B.
+Regarding PPL, \Basemodel achieves the best linguistic quality, as expected due to zero interference.
+Among all safeguarding techniques, \ourTool performs the best with a PPL value of 10.77 and 11.27 for GPT-2 and Qwen2.5-7B, significantly lower than other baselines.
 These findings suggest that \ourTool does not compromise the linguistic quality of LLM-generated text, largely attributed to its passive safeguarding strategy.
-Instead of proactively modifying the output token distribution each time step, \ourTool passively rejects invalid candidates while retaining top valid ones.
 In terms of inference time, among real-time safeguarding techniques, \ourTool achieves the shortest inference time.
-Notably, \ContrastivePrefix, which uses prefix-tuning and does not interfere with text generation during decoding, exhibits similar efficiency to \Basemodel and \Basemodelprompt.
-However, \ourTool significantly outperforms it in terms of Toxic and PPL.
-Table~\ref{tab:examples_detoxic} illustrates the output examples after applying each safeguarding approach and demonstrates that \ourTool effectively prevents the toxic content.
+We observe similar performance when adapting \ourTool on beam-search.